vincenzooo/pyXsurf/README.rst

 Python library for X-Ray Optics, Metrology Data Analysis and Telescopes Design.

-This library starts from code collected during many years of work on surface metrology and X-ray optics and wants to offer to the community an extensible tool to perfom common operations on surface and profile data.
+This library starts from code collected during many years of work on surface metrology and X-ray optics and wants to offer to the community an extensible tool to perfom common operations on surface and profile data, together with a set of tools to perform typical operations on data, in particular related to X-ray optics.

 Changes